koblume/TEC284-Lab19/README.md

 # TEC284-Lab19
-This program controls an RC car using the Bluefruit LE app with an Arduino and ESP32.
+This program controls the motors on an RC car using the Bluefruit LE app with a connected Arduino and ESP32.